-EDU CURRICULUM FOR EARLY CHILDHOOD AND
+EDU CURRICULUM FOR EARLY CHILDHOOD

-535. ELEMENTARY/THREE CREDITS
+535. EDUCATION/THREE CREDITS

-This course is a study of the curricular needs of children from preschool through elementary, a review of programs/settings, and an exploration of teaching/learning theory to the pK-6 setting.
+Prerequisite: EDU 537.
+This course is a study of the curricular needs of young children, a review of Early Childhood programs/settings, and an exploration of applying teaching/learning theory to the Early Childhood setting.
 Special topics include working with parents, classroom management techniques/strategies, and curricula in math, language arts, science, social studies, art, physical education, and music.
-Students make on-site visits to a variety of service delivery options and school settings.
+The course includes visits to a Montessori school, a private kindergarten, public-school kindergartens, a university laboratory preschool, a Title XX center, and a hospital-based child development center.
+Fall Term.

-EDU LANGUAGE ARTS: INTEGRATING

-536. INTERMEDIATE READING AND WRITING THREE CREDITS

-Prerequisites: EDU500A; EDU501; EDU572.
-This course focuses upon methodology for scaffolding reading and writing development of the Intermediate grades student.
-Teaching candidates will focus on the transition from beginning reading and writing to reading and writing in the content areas.
+- EDU LANGUAGE ARTS: INTEGRATING - 536.
+INTERMEDIATE READING AND WRITING THREE CREDITS transition from beginning reading and writing to reading and writing in the content areas.
 Effective strategies and materials for teaching the fluent reader and writer will be emphasized.
 A 15-hour clinical is required for the course.
 Students must sign up for the clinical using www.tinyurl.com/clinicals